AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/caching/index.md

 <InlineAlert variant="info" slots="text"/>

 When using your own CDN, you must invalidate the cache after modifying a mesh configuration, or you will receive stale information.
+There is currently no way to manually invalidate your cache, instead you must wait for the Time to Live (`TTL`) to expire on the cached content.

 <InlineAlert variant="info" slots="text"/>

 `POST` requests are not supported when bringing your own CDN.

+## Verifying the caching behavior using response headers

+You can verify the caching behavior of GraphQL requests based on the values of the returned response headers when caching is enabled.

+**Response headers**

+The following response headers are returned when caching is enabled:

+- `Age` - On cache `HIT`, cached response age in seconds.

+- `Cache-Status` - `HIT` or `MISS`.

+- `Date` - Date of the response in UTC.

+- `Etag` - Unique identifier for a response.

+- `Expires` - UTC date when the cached response expires.

+- `Last-Modified` - UTC date when the cached response was stored.